hamdyghanem/azure-functions-core-tools/README.md

 The Azure Functions Core Tools provide a local development experience for creating, developing, testing, running, and debugging Azure Functions.

+## Why this branch

+The Azure Functions Core Tools is running locally and uses the "localhost" as static value.
+We can not use this outside the local host.
+To connect to the function you can assign the current ip of the system to be used instead of the localhost.
+To assign it:
+change local".setting" file to have:

+LocalHttpAddress :"{your IP}"

+Note that you can not call the function form the same system, you should call it from another system that can see this system through network:
+sample: 192.168.1.10\api\function1
+you can still debug it.
+Visual studio has to run as Administrator

 ## Installing

 **NOTE**: This package only currently works on Windows, since the underlying Functions Host is not yet cross-platform.
 You can upvote this GitHub issue if you're interested in running on other platforms: [make the Azure Functions Core Tools cross platform](https://github.com/Azure/azure-functions-cli/issues/13).